Nuclei-Software/nuclei-tool-guide/source/xlmodel/intro.rst

 Brief description of the `xlmodel` SystemC components:

-* Top: Top-level entity that builds & starts the SystemC simulation
+* Evalsoc: SystemC modeling of EvalSoC, including the binding relationships of all components and load image functionality
-* Cluster: Cluster contains multiple cores and can be used to start xlspike for co-simulation
+* Cluster: Modeling of single-core or multi-core CPU, using xlspike internally to execute instructions
 * Bus: Simple bus manager
-* Memory: Memory comprises both instruction memory and data memory, as well as the loading of ELF sections
+* Memory: Simple memory
-* EvalUart: Nuclei EvalSoC uart
+* EvalUart: Nuclei EvalSoC UART
-* EvalQspi: Nuclei EvalSoC qspi
+* EvalQspi: Nuclei EvalSoC QSPI

 Address Allocation of Evalsoc in xlmodel
 ----------------------------------------